 11. Improve your inbound marketing strategy

-Staying updated with the latest inbound marketing campaign gives you a competitive edge and boosts your business growth.
-For 2022, the inbound marketing strategies you need to focus on are micro-influencer partnerships, voice search, artificial intelligence (AI), and chatbots.
+Staying updated with the latest inbound marketing campaigns gives you a competitive edge and boosts your business growth.

 12. Set up a conversational AI